cosmos/ibc/spec/ics-002-client-semantics/README.md

 now-finalised consensus roots and update any necessary signature authority tracking (e.g. changes to the validator set) for future calls to the validity predicate.

-The detailed specification of `ValidityPredicate` can be found in [CONSENSUS.md](./CONSENSUS.md).

 #### MisbehaviourPredicate

-An `MisbehaviourPredicate` is a light client function used to check if data constitutes a violation of the consensus protocol.
-This might be two headers with different state roots but the same height, a signed header containing invalid state transitions, or other evidence as defined by the consensus algorithm.
+An `MisbehaviourPredicate` is an opaque function defined by a client type, used to check if data constitutes a violation of the consensus protocol.
+This might be two signed headers with different state roots but the same height, a signed header containing invalid state transitions, or other evidence of malfeasance as defined by the consensus algorithm.

 The `MisbehaviourPredicate` type is defined as